Approximate counting and NP search problems: Introduction

 We will consider two base theories, both containing only $\forall \PV$ sentences.
-The first and more usual one is the theory $\PV$, which we will not define here but which comes from Cobham's characterization of the polynomial-time functions as a function algebra \cite{Cook:PV, cobham}.
-The second, which we denote $\true$, consists simply of all $\forall \PV$ sentences which are true under the standard interpretation in~$\N$.
-This is simpler to understand than $\PV$ and works more naturally for defining NP search problems.
+The first and more usual one is the theory $\PV$, which comes from Cobham's characterization of the polynomial-time functions as a function algebra \cite{Cook:PV, cobham}.
+We will not define $\PV$ here, as the details are not important, but it can be thought of as a minimal theory in which all polynomial-time functions are well-behaved.

+The second, stronger but simpler theory, which we denote $\true$, consists simply of all $\forall \PV$ sentences which are true under the standard interpretation in~$\N$.
+This is simpler to understand than $\PV$ because there is no list of axioms to keep in mind, and also works more naturally for defining NP search problems.
 Our results translate easily between the two, and a reader unfamiliar with bounded arithmetic will not go very wrong by reading $\PV$ as $\true$ throughout -- see Subsection~\ref{subsec:truth-proof}.

 The important family of theories $T^i_2$, for $i \ge 0$, is defined as

 where $\Sigma^b_i$-IND is the usual induction scheme for $\Sigma^b_i$ formulas with parameters. $\PV$ already proves induction for quantifier-free formulas (as that sort of induction can be witnessed by polynomial-time binary search) so in this setting $T^0_2$ is the same as $\PV$.
 We write $T_2$ for the union of this family.